 This is an observational study, which means it does not prove a causative effect.
-More research is needed before definite conclusions can be made.
+More research on milk and osteoporosis is needed before definite conclusions can be made.
 This is not the first study or expert to question the benefits of drinking milk and to find no association between drinking milk and less fractures.

-The researchers did not suggest that the study conclusively proved you should avoid milk but did state, “Our results may question the validity of recommendations to consume high amounts of milk to prevent fragility fractures”.
+The researchers did not suggest that the study on milk and osteoporosis conclusively proved you should avoid milk but did state, “Our results may question the validity of recommendations to consume high amounts of milk to prevent fragility fractures”.